HQSquantumsimulations/qoqo_calculator/README.md

 ## Contributing

-At the moment we are still finalizing contributor guidelines for this project.
-If you are interested in contributing to the project please contact us first before you start working on a pull request.
+We welcome contributions to the project.
+If you want to contribute code, please have a look at CONTRIBUTE.md for our code contribution guidelines.